-It seems like there’s an online class for everything these days, and networking as a freelancer is no different.
+It seems like there’s an online class for everything these days, and networking as freelance writers is no different.
 Not only can these classes give you some pretty good tips, but many of them can also offer some great resources.
 Keep in mind, though; there are a few things to watch for.
 The first one is that you want to make sure the class you take is legitimate.

 You also want to make sure that you aren’t being charged a bunch of money for a course that doesn’t do what it says or doesn’t help you.
-A great way to find beneficial classes is to talk to other freelancers in the online groups.
+A great way to find beneficial classes is to talk to other freelancers in online groups.
 They should be able to point you in the right direction.

 4. Be a Guest Blogger